HyperionKit/fe/README.md

 A modern, responsive landing page built with Next.js 15, React 19, and TypeScript.
 Features include interactive components, WebGL animations, and Supabase integration for newsletter subscriptions.

+## ⚠️ Demo Mode

+**This is a showcase/demo application.
+All blockchain functionality is mocked for demonstration purposes.
+No real transactions, wallet connections, or smart contract interactions are performed.**

 ## Getting Started

 ### Prerequisites